-Welcome to the Learning section of the National Records of Scotland (NRS) website, which promotes the use of archives by teachers and learners of all ages.
+Welcome to the Learning section of the National Records of Scotland (NRS) website, which promotes the use and understanding of archives by teachers, pupils and learners of all ages and stages of learning.

 Services for Schools

-Scottish Archives for Schools (SAfS) is our education website designed to support the Scottish Curriculum for Excellence and National Qualifications.
-Visit the Scottish Archives for Schools website for details of our online resources and our Schools Programme of workshops and web conferencing sessions for primary and secondary schools.
+Our Services for Schools is designed to support the Scottish Curriculum for Excellence and National Qualifications in the form of workshops and online resources for Scottish primary and secondary schools.

 We are a partner in the Scottish Archive Network (SCAN) and have contributed to their website which contains an education micro-site that offers four modules designed to support learning and teaching of Scottish social, economic and political history.